 5 a.m. to 10 a.m. on 104.9 The Fox

 Trey’s love for radio began in fourth grade in 1971.
-He grew up listening to “The Treehouse”, a daily talk show on KPCA-AM, which is based in his hometown of Marked Tree.
+He grew up listening to “The Treehouse”, a daily talk show on KPCA-AM, which was based in his hometown of Marked Tree.
 Trey realized the hosts never shared information about his school, so he wrote some school news down, took it to the station, and was welcomed to read the report on air himself.
-Ever since that moment, he was hooked on broadcast and gave up his regular childhood to spend the rest of his life in the business.
+Since that moment, he was hooked on broadcasting and gave up a normal childhood to spend the rest of his life in the business.

-Forty-six years later, Trey has received numerous awards and served in major roles for a variety of associations and committees.
-These include Best Radio Personality from Jonesboro Occasions Magazine, past president of Arkansas Broadcasters Association, past Small Market Radio Committee Representative National Association of Broadcasters, past president of Paragould Rotary Club, past president of Arkansas Officials Association, Manager of the Year (Viking Award) from Saga Communications, Book of Golden Deeds Award from Jonesboro Exchange Club, and Member of the Year from Paragould Chamber of Commerce.
+Fifty years later, Trey has received numerous awards and served in major roles for a variety of associations and committees.
+These include multiple awards for Best Radio Personality from Jonesboro Occasions Magazine, past president of Arkansas Broadcasters Association, past Small Market Radio Committee Representative National Association of Broadcasters, past president of Paragould Rotary Club, Paul Harris Fellow presented by Jonesboro Rotary Club, Vocational Excellence Award from University Rotary Club, past president of Arkansas Officials Association, Manager of the Year (Viking Award) from Saga Communications, Book of Golden Deeds Award from Jonesboro Exchange Club, and Member of the Year from Paragould Chamber of Commerce.

 He is heavily involved with community service and activities and enjoys working with Make-A-Wish, Food Bank of Northeast Arkansas, and St. Jude Children’s Research Hospital.